criblio/appscope/website/src/pages/docs/working-with.md

 * Your [overall approach](#ad-hoc-vs-planned) can be either spontaneous or more planned-out.
 * You can [control](#config-file-etc) AppScope by means of the config file, environment variables, or a combination of the two.
 * The results you get from AppScope will be in the form of [events and metrics](/docs/events-and-metrics).
-When yuo scope HTTP applications, you can get payloads, too.
+When you scope HTTP applications, you can get payloads, too.

 ## Ad Hoc Versus Planned-out {#ad-hoc-vs-planned}